d4n3sh/thedaneshproject/content/posts/2009-01-12-wordpress-founder-matt-mullenweg-turns-25.md

 ---
 <img loading="lazy" class="alignnone size-full wp-image-1125" title="matt-mullenweg-turns-25" src="/wp-content/uploads/2009/01/matt-mullenweg-turns-25.jpg" alt="matt-mullenweg-turns-25" width="500" height="342" />

-For those who don&#8217;t know, [Matt Mullenweg][1] is the guy behindAutomattic.
-The company behind the world&#8217;s most popular publishing platform WordPress (6 years old) and it&#8217;s accompanying services.
+For those who don't know, [Matt Mullenweg][1] is the guy behindAutomattic.
+The company behind the world's most popular publishing platform WordPress (6 years old) and it's accompanying services.
 Askimet, Gravatar, bbPress, IntenseDebate, BuddyPress and WordPress.com the free WordPress hosting service.

-Today, Matt is amongst [The 25 Most Influential People on the Web][2] and [30 under 30 America&#8217;s Coolest Young Entrepreneurs][3] .
+Today, Matt is amongst [The 25 Most Influential People on the Web][2] and [30 under 30 America's Coolest Young Entrepreneurs][3] .
 At only 25 Matt has managed to accomplish so much and there is still a long way to go.

 Great stuff Matt and enjoy your 25th!